 Finally, certain professions such as doctor, veterinary, pharmacist, lawyer, notary, military force, police force, state officer, mariner, private security jobs can only be performed by Turkish citizens.

 In recent years, Turkey and especially in Antalya residence permit in Turkey due to the increase in foreign investment and tourist visits, work permits, citizenship greatly increase occurred in real estate purchases and accommodate such request.
-Antalya lawyer Barış Erkan Çelebi provides legal consultancy services to foreign clients in residence permits, work permits, citizenship applications and real estate purchases.
+Antalya lawyer and Antalya Attorney Barış Erkan Çelebi and his Antalya Law Firm provide legal consultancy services to foreign clients in residence permits, work permits, citizenship applications and real estate purchases.